Key Stage 3 Drama

 Apart from careers in the arts and teaching, Drama develops public speaking, presentation skills, critical thinking, teamwork, cultural awareness and personal reflection; these transferrable skills are all important and can be invaluable in the workplace.
 Students who study Drama can go on to gain employment in careers including Law, English, Journalism, Broadcasting and Education.
 The course also provides a pathway into A level Drama and Theatre Studies.

-Drama and Theatre Studies Key Stage 5
+Drama Key stage 5

 Students who choose to study Drama and Theatre Studies at Key Stage 5 follow the AQA Drama and Theatre Studies A level course.